fdavidcl/stackedit-docs/tutorial_docker.md

 # Use an official Ruby runtime as a parent image
 FROM ruby:2.4.2-onbuild

-# Set the working directory to /app
-# WORKDIR /app

-# Copy the current directory contents into the container at /app
-# ADD . /app

-# Install any needed packages specified in Gemfile
-# RUN bundle

 # Make port 80 available to the world outside this container
 EXPOSE 80

-# Define environment variable
-# ENV NAME World

 # Run app.py when the container launches
 CMD ["bundle", "exec", "jekyll", "serve", "-H", "0.0.0.0", "-P", "80"]